Immigration

 Human trafficking happens when you are forced to work against your will because someone lies to you or threatens you.
 Human trafficking can occur in any industry, including restaurants, farms, house cleaning, construction, child care and sex work.

-A T visa lets immigrant victims of human trafficking stay in the U.S. and apply for work permission, and it may let you apply for lawful permanent residency (LPR) and get your green card.
+A T visa lets immigrant victims of human trafficking stay in the U.S. and apply for a work permit, and it may let you apply for lawful permanent residency (LPR) and get your green card.

 You may be eligible for a T visa if you: